MOxUnit/MOxUnit/README.md

 ### Contributions
-- Thanks to Scott Lowe and Thomas Feher for contributions.
+- Thanks to Scott Lowe, Thomas Feher and Joel LeBlanc for contributions.

 ### License